influxdata/docs-v2/CONTRIBUTING.md

 ## Sign the InfluxData CLA
 The InfluxData Contributor License Agreement (CLA) is part of the legal framework for the open-source ecosystem that protects both you and InfluxData.
-In order to contribute to any InfluxData project, you must first sign the CLA.
+To make substantial contributions to InfluxData documentation, first sign the InfluxData CLA.
+What constitutes a "substantial" change is at the discretion of InfluxData documentation maintainers.

 [Sign the InfluxData (CLA)](https://www.influxdata.com/legal/cla/)

+_**Note:** Typo and broken link fixes are greatly appreciated and do not require signing the CLA._

 ## Make suggested updates